Breathe in the picturesque setting of Yorkshire’s countryside, taking in some of the county’s finest watering holes as you go…

 Now you’ll make your way back to the start, but this time along Mastiles Lane, an old Roman road.
 You’ll head into the open moorland where you can take in stunning views across Wharfedale and another limestone landmark, Cave Scar.
 From there, it’s a gentle descent back into Linton, where you can reacquaint yourself with The Fountaine Inn and bask in a well-earned drink and bite to eat.

 Start at The Fountaine Inn, Linton, Linton in Craven, North Yorkshire BD23 5HJ.

 Thuscross is just two miles from Pateley Bridge, just outside of Harrogate, and it’s home to a moderate pub walk that will make for a great day out.
 Starting outside The Stone House Inn, this route will see you circle the Thuscross Reservoir – set amidst the North Yorkshire countryside you won’t be too surprised at what you’ll find.

-From the pub you’ll meander past the disused quarry, and then head down a path that leads right to the sidings of the reservoir, which you’ll continue on all along the route – there are foot bridges, one or two inclines and a couple of boggy areas, if you’re concerned about how tough the walk is.
+From the pub you’ll meander past a disused quarry, and then head down a path that leads right to the sidings of the reservoir, which you’ll continue on throughout the route – there are footbridges, one or two inclines and a couple of boggy areas, if you’re concerned about how tough the walk is.

 You’ll get to see the remains of a flooded village, that disappeared under the water when the reservoir needed was built, including one or two of the buildings if the tide is low.
-There’s also a stunning vista across the valley and water from built up moorland, as you come to the final part of your route, which leads you back to The Stone House Inn, a proper cosy, country pub with a tearoom and roaring fire – there is no accommodation here, however, so keep those drinks within the limit.
+There’s also a stunning vista across the valley and water from built up moorland, as you come to the final part of your route, which leads you back to The Stone House Inn, a proper cosy, country pub with a tearoom and roaring fire – there is no accommodation here, however, so make sure you’ve got a way home.